KaiPereira/scara-printer/README.md

 # Double Arm Scara 2D Printer

 This scara printer uses a double arm scara 5-bar linkage system to be able to print in XY and utilize the floor as a bed to create a cost-effective, efficient printer/pen plotter.
 This printer was built for undercity, a 4 day hackathon by @lordbagel42, @vibsthebot and @KaiPereira.
+[Slightly Working Demo](https://www.youtube.com/shorts/rTIAOmObG48)

 ![Pasted image 20250714064541.png](images/Pasted%20image%2020250714064541.png)